-All citizens resident in Sweden are entitled to treatment from their own doctor and specialists, and to subsidised medicine and a dental care grant.
+All citizens resident in Sweden are entitled to treatment from their own doctor and specialists, and to subsidised medicines and dental care.

 The Swedish healthcare system

 Sweden has a regional healthcare system that is largely separate from the social insurance.
 It is the regional authorities that are responsible for healthcare in Sweden.
 Every regional authority is obliged to ensure that everyone living in the region can receive satisfactory treatment and care.

 Most healthcare services are administered by regional health authorities, but there are also private doctors who have agreements with the regional authorities.

 The Swedish healthcare system is divided into two parts – outpatient care (öppenvård) and inpatient care (slutenvård).
 Outpatient care means that you can go home after your contact with the healthcare service, while inpatient care means that you are admitted to a hospital.

 Sweden has a Healthcare Guide (telephone 1177 Vårdguiden) providing information about treatment, health and care throughout Sweden.
 When you call the Healthcare Guide, you receive healthcare advice and get answers to medical questions from trained nurses, who assess the problem, give advice and, if necessary, give information about where you should go for help.
 They also tell you where the nearest open clinic is when your local health centre is closed.

 Your first step is to contact a health centre (vårdcentral) with your questions on healthcare and treatment.
 Health centres have many different names, such as general practitioner clinic, family doctor clinic, or medical centre.

 You can choose the health centre where you want to be listed within your regional health authority.
 If the doctor at the health centre concludes that you need more specialised care or rehabilitation, you will be given a referral (remiss) to a specialist doctor at a hospital or another outpatient clinic.